Bringing your outdoor dog inside

 If there are no health concerns, go back to your housetraining plan and seek help from a professional dog trainer who uses humane techniques.

 7. Never punish your dog, even immediately after the accident.
 This is ineffective and abusive; your dog will learn to be afraid of you instead of learning to eliminate outside.

 8. Visit your local BC SPCA Branch for more information on housetraining.

 Barking: Dogs who bark excessively may need more exercise or mental stimulation or they may suffer from separation anxiety.
 Have your dog examined by a veterinarian and speak with a professional dog trainer who uses humane training techniques to learn why your dog is barking and how you can help decrease this behaviour.

 Aggression: If your dog is showing any signs of aggression such as: growling, snapping, biting, lunging towards people or other animals, take her in for a veterinary exam and seek help from a professional dog trainer who uses humane training techniques.
-Find more information on handling aggression towards people or guidance about handling aggression towards other dogs.

 Jumping on people: When your dog jumps on you, back up or turn away.
 Don’t say anything or push her off.
 Do this every time.
 Reward your dog with positive attention once all four feet are on the ground.